 - Percutaneous transtracheal ventilation.
 Also termed needle cricothyrotomy or translaryngeal ventilation, percutaneous transtracheal ventilation is a temporizing method used to treat cases of severe epiglottitis when the patient cannot be intubated before a formal tracheostomy.

-Treatment in patients with epiglottitis is directed toward relieving the airway obstruction and eradicating the infectious agent.
+Treatment in patients with epiglottitis is directed toward relieving airway obstruction and eradicating the infectious agent.

 - Manage respiratory arrest.
 When a child has respiratory arrest, the first step is to administer bag-valve-mask ventilation with 100% oxygen; once the child is oxygenated and ventilated, the airway can be secured with an endotracheal tube, cricothyrotomy, or tracheostomy; these treatments should prevent cerebral anoxia, arrest, and death, the most feared complications.

 - Moist air administration.
-Moist air is necessary to help reduce the inflammation of the epiglottitis.
+Moist air is necessary to help reduce the inflammation of epiglottitis.

 - Pulse oximetry.
 Pulse oximetry is required to monitor oxygen requirements.